If you bank with Nationwide, TSB you can get up to £100 for every friend who signs up – and they get a bonus too.

 Though these are the only decent bank account schemes, other credit cards and savings accounts offer similar incentives.

 Though there are quite a number of credit card referral schemes out there, you need to think carefully before recommending a credit card to someone.
 Will they pay it off in full each month or will they borrow more than they can afford?
-If you think they can manage it, then there are additional benefits with the Amex and Tandem cashback credit cards.
+If you think they can manage it, then there are additional benefits with the Amex.

 Get a mate to successfully apply for an American Express Platinum Cashback Credit Card and you’ll get £30 (up to £150 per calendar year) and they get £25, which makes it fee-free.
 They’ll also get the normal introductory offer, currently 5% cashback for three months up to £125.
 Other Amex cards have similar schemes though the rate might vary.
-If you don’t have one you can sign up and get £25 with my referral code.
+It’s also possible for your friend to get a similar bonus via cashback sites but you’ll miss out.
+Here’s more on American Express cards.

-Vanquis also offers £25 if you recommend someone to their credit card, but this isn’t a cashback credit card so there’s probably a better reward out there for your friend – even if it means you don’t get your referral bonus.
+Vanquis also offers £25 to you and your friend if you recommend someone to their credit card, but this isn’t a cashback credit card so there’s probably a better reward out there for your friend – even if it means you don’t get your referral bonus.